phbrg/phbrg/README.md

 # Hello and welcome to my github profile 👋
 > My name is Pedro, I'm 17 years old and a passionate web developer on a journey to master the art of full-stack development.
 I'm currently finishing a node.js and data bases (sql, mongo) course.
-I'm actively working on enhancing my TypeScript skills to build robust and statically typed applications.
-My next goal is to dive deep into React and Next.js to create dynamic and efficient user interfaces.
+My next goal is to dive deep into Typescript, React and Next.js to create dynamic and efficient user interfaces.

 ## 🔨 Hard skills
 <ul>